FluxorOrg/Fluxor/README.md

 ```

 ### Intercepting actions and changes
-If read-only access to all `Actions` dispatched and state changes is needed, an `Interceptor` can be used. `Interceptor` is just a protocol, and when registered in the `Store`, instances of types conforming to this protocol will receive a callback everytime an `Action` is dispatched.
+If read-only access to all `Action`s dispatched and state changes is needed, an `Interceptor` can be used. `Interceptor` is just a protocol, and when registered in the `Store`, instances of types conforming to this protocol will receive a callback everytime an `Action` is dispatched.

 Fluxor comes with two implementations of `Interceptor`: